Search engine is loading. Please wait…

 Are there toll roads in Azerbaijan?

 Yes.
-Azerbaijan has toll road infrastructure, including the Baku to Guba to Russian border toll road.
-Payment methods can vary, so ask your rental provider how toll charges are handled for your vehicle.
+Azerbaijan has toll road infrastructure, including routes north of Baku.
+Payment methods and rental handling can vary, so ask your provider how toll charges are managed for your vehicle.

 What fuel is available in Azerbaijan?